alxcost/Monterey-MK-9500-MIDI/README.md

     - Arduinos with an ATMEGA32U4 microcontroller (Pro Micro, Micro, Leonardo) apparently work out-of-the-box without custom firmware - But I do not own one to confirm this.
 - 5-din female jack/cable
 - (Optional) Breadboard/Perf board/PCB
-  - This is optional but it makes it easier to connect everything between your arduino as seen in [Circuit and Connections](#circuit-and-connections)
+  - This is optional but it makes it easier to connect everything between your Arduino as seen in [Circuit and Connections](#circuit-and-connections)

 [^1]: Note on Arduino Uno clones: The original Atmega8U2 or 16U2 chips might not be present and instead use a cheap knockoff which has insufficient capacity to store this firmware.